yahoojapan/authorization-proxy/docs/grpc-design-brief.md

 Due to the limitation of gRPC, each RPC endpoint support only 1 resource, a separate endpoint is required for each RPC type.

-For the reasons above, currently Vald team decided to hardcode `grpc` in the action field and use the when performing authenication and authorization check.
+For the reasons above, currently Vald team decided to hardcode `grpc` in the action field and use the when performing authentication and authorization check.

 [Reference](https://github.com/yahoojapan/authorization-proxy/blob/1e14186eb1dd959e246a18be98c92d40a677a56e/handler/grpc.go#L67)